ConEmu/ConEmu.github.io/en/OldBuild.md

 description: "Don't waste your time reporting problems of OldBuilds.
   Update to the latest build first, you problem may be fixed already."

-readalso:
+breadcrumbs:
- - url: Downloads.html
+ - url: TableOfContents.html#feedback
-   title:
+   title: Feedback
 ---

 # Update your installation